SynthstromAudible/DelugeFirmware/docs/features/chord_keyboard.md

 #### Column Mode

 This mode arranges harmonically similar chords vertically.
 Chords in the same column can often be substituted for each other to explore different harmonic flavors.
-As an example, if your in a major scale, the first column will contain various option for the I chord, the second column will contain various options for the ii chord, and so on.
+For example, if you are in a major scale, the first column will contain various options for the I chord, the second column will contain various options for the ii chord, and so on.

 #### Row Mode